-Stag beetles resemble the adult male deers in many ways.
+Stag beetles resemble adult male deer in many ways.
 They scuffle with one another by employing the bones of their chin to get mastery over their preferred cohabiting areas, just like the deers struggle to win the females.
-Their combat will restrict not only for females, but also for edible materials like the fluids present in trees and rotting berries.
-Usually, they are not aggressive to man, regardless of their frightful visual aspect.
+Their combat will restrict not only females but also edible materials like the fluids present in trees and rotting berries.
+Usually, they are not aggressive to men, regardless of their frightful visual aspect.

 Stag beetle females, while they are in the form of larvae, can be recognized from their males as they have bulky cream shaded ovaries with which can be seen along the epidermis, somewhat two-third below the hind portion of the larvae.

 Stag beetles, usually, don”t bite anyone, though they are comparatively bigger in size.
 A few of them grow larger up to 1.25 inches or further than that.
 The big unique antenna of the males contains various lamellate plates (Leaf like layers), similar to the rest of the representatives of the genre.
 They close on being frightened.
 The main purpose of these sensing appendages is to discover the chemical substance produced and released by the females.
 The two wing cases (Elytra) have four elongated white lines along with a single tiny bar respectively.
 The bottom part of the rib cage is camouflaged with copper colored thread like growth.

 Ahead of coming out as beetles, Stag beetles have to pass six years below the earth.
 They continue to be as larva for the best part of that time.
 On becoming mature in all respects, larvae stretch to a maximum of 8 cm.
 Nevertheless, the longevity of their life as a beetle follows a shorter period.